elastic/ecs-logging-nodejs/CONTRIBUTING.md

 ## Repository structure

 This repository contains multiple packages, that you can find inside the `loggers/*` folder and inside the `helper` folder.
 Every package has its own `package.json` and `node_modules` folder, same for test and documentation.
-You can run the test of a specific package by going inside its directory and run `npm test`, or you can run all the test by using the script present in `.ci/run_test.sh`.
-You can also install all the dependencies with `.ci/run_install.sh`.

 ## Code contributions